kostrouc/Bioinformatics_Tutorials/README.md

 **SCRIPT THREE.
 OBTAIN UNIPROT TAXONOMIC LINEAGE FOR EACH PROTEIN IN A FASTA FILE**

-This third script titled "ObtainUniProtProteinTaxonomicLineage.sh" will walk through how to obtain a list of the UniProt ids from the headers in a fasta file, and it will obtain the taxonomic lineage associated with each protein id in that file.
+This third script titled "ExtractLineagefromUniProtFasta.sh" will walk through how to obtain a list of the UniProt ids from the headers in a fasta file, and it will obtain the taxonomic lineage associated with each protein id in that file.

 Citation: